 - Ross MkIII: a Canadian bolt action rifle that struggled mightily in the conditions of the war

-- RSC SMG: a bizarre French submachine gun based on the RSC 1917
+- RSC SMG: an experimental French submachine gun based on the RSC 1917

 - Airco DH.10: a British bomber with a unique feature allowing the rear gunner to fire towards the front of the aircraft

 - Hansa-Brandenburg G.I: an Austro-Hungarian bomber produced late in the war